 I made it.
 Home at last.
 Alive!

-But then I looked in the mirror, and my first thought was Oh sh*&.
+But then I looked in the mirror, and my first thought was, Oh sh*&.
 I have to go to the hospital.
-Aside from the blood trickling down from a sizeable crack in the center of my forehead, the skin above my lip was gaping open.
+Aside from the blood trickling down from a sizeable crack in the center of my forehead, and the skin above my lip was gaping open.
 That needs stitches.